jingweio/Action_Recognition_using_Visual_Attention/README.md

 ### Reminder

-Besides, the codes: Data_Scanning.py and Image_Scanning.py can help to measures the data distribution of the corresponding data-set.
+Besides, the codes: Data_Scanning.py and Image_Scanning.py can help to measure the data distribution of the corresponding data-set.
 For example,

 ```bash